4lw4y5l0s3r/SMAKSAB-LAB/DeconstruCT.F/Forensic/Snowy Rock/README.md

-# The Repository contains the Snowy Rock file of challenges and writeup
+# The repository contains the Snowy Rock file attachments and writeup